Child and Play Therapy in Newport Beach

 • No fixing, just growth — your child isn’t broken.
 Therapy helps them build self-awareness, resilience, and emotional strength at their own pace.

-As a licensed play therapist, I use creative, child-friendly methods—like drawing, stories, and imaginative play—to help kids express what they can’t yet say in words.
+I use creative, child-friendly methods—like drawing, stories, and imaginative play—to help kids express what they can’t yet say in words.

 Why Play Therapy?